nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 5. `Duke` then calls the `execute` method in the `DoneUndoCommand` object.
 This method would either mark the corresponding items as done or undone.
 Two lists will be created; one of items with changes made and the other with items that are unchanged.
 These lists will be displayed to the user.
 6. When marking or un-marking an item, the item flag `-e` or `-t` has to be followed after the `done` or `undo` command.
 7. To mark or un-mark a task, an event has to be selected previously using the `select` command.
-8. The item flag is then followed by integers representing the indexes of the items to be marked or unmarked, separated by non-numeric characters.
+8. The item flag is then followed by integers representing the indexes of the items to be marked or unmarked, separated by spaces.

 #### List Functionality